 Our physicians are highly trained experts in providing medical care, but it’s their patients who have “skin in the game”.
-This odd phrase is believed to have originated in the financial sector to describe senior investment advisors who demonstrate their confidence in a company by putting their own money (their own “skin”) into the company in order to build investor confidence.
-So if stock prices fall, they stand to lose – just like their clients will.
+This odd phrase is believed to have originated in financial sectors to describe senior investment advisors who demonstrate their confidence in a company by putting their own money (their own “skin”) into the company in order to build investor confidence.
+If stock prices fall, they stand to lose – just like their clients will.
 Advisors who choose not to do this may be every bit as smart, but they have no skin in the game.

-Dave Kansas, the money-and-investment editor at The Wall Street Journal, once offered up this expanded definition of skin in the game:
+Dave Kansas, the money-and-investment editor at The Wall Street Journal, once offered up his expanded definition of skin in the game: